 Staging is a way of describing how far non-Hodgkin lymphoma has spread throughout the body.
 The tests described on pages 18-23 help your doctors work out the stage of the cancer.

 The table opposite describes the different stages of non-Hodgkin lymphoma.
 Knowing the stage helps your doctor work out the best treatment for you.
-Your doctor can explain your stage to you.

-As well as a number, each stage is given a letter according to whether you are experiencing specific symptoms:
+As well as a number, each stage is given a letter (A or B) based on whether you have specific symptoms: